 - Kuraishi beef steak with apple-based sauce and grilled local vegetables

 Local black wagyu-beef brand and pride of Aomori Prefecture, ‘Kuraishi beef’ glazed in an apple and soy-sauce based sauce.
-Served with lightly roasted zucchini and tomatoes cultivated in the natural World Heritage ‘Shirakami-Sanchi’ mountain ranges.
+Served with lightly roasted zucchini and tomatoes cultivated in the natural World Heritage ‘Shirakami-Sanchi’ mountain ranges. - Turban shell from Fukaura with salted sea urchin

 The seafood produced in the Fukaura area, where the nutrients of the Shirakami-Sanchi mountains run into the ocean, is known for its high quality, but the local turban shells are particularly notable for their outstanding size and flavor.
 Pair it with the salted sea urchin to experience the delicate aroma of the ocean in your mouth.
-The soup left inside the shell is also a rich umami-filled appetizer in its own right.
+The soup left inside the shell is also a rich umami-filled appetizer in its own right. - Salted squid

 Local Aomori people love squid ‘shiokara’ – squid fermented in enzymes from its insides.
-The salty seasoning is subdued for a refined taste.
+The salty seasoning is subdued for a refined taste. - Grilled scallops from Mutsu bay

 Mutsu Bay is a prominent scallop production area.
 The scallops develop of rich flavor because of the high level of nutrients in the sea.
-Served grilled with soy sauce.
+Served grilled with soy sauce. - Tempura ~ Dakekimi corn, Fukaura monkfish & octopus

 Typical summer ingredients from the Tsugaru region served as tempura.
 The rich, sweet flavor of ‘Dakekimi’ corn is another local favorite.
 The flavorful octopus will leave a decadent taste lingering in your mouth.
 The delicious summer Monkfish is also full of rich flavor.
-Each mouthful will be unforgettable.
+Each mouthful will be unforgettable. - Lake Ogawara wild eel with rice

 Lake Ogawara, located on the Pacific side of Aomori Prefecture, is Japan’s most famous area for catching the ‘Nihon-unagi’ brand of wild (not farmed) eels.
 The delicate fattiness balances well with the rich flavor of the flesh.
 Served broiled in soy-sauce on a bed of rice.